 Studies have demonstrated that nucleus pulposis activates the release of inflammatory hormones and enzymes (such as leukotrenes, cytokines, PLA2, substance P, etc.), and as such may be responsible for C-nociception or diffuse vertebrogenic pain.
 Peng suggests that Schmorl’s nodes are the end result of ischaemic necrosis beneath the cartilaginous endplate and that herniation into the body of the vertebra is secondary.

 In symptomatic patients, the vertebral body marrow surrounding the Schmorl’s node gives a low signal intensity on T1-weighted and a high signal intensity on T2-weighted images.
 This indicates the presence of inflammation and edema within the vertebral bone marrow.
 These MRI findings were not present in asymptomatic individuals which suggested that Schmorl’s nodes became asymptomatic when the inflammation subsided.

-There is case reported by Seon Joo Park, Ph.D, et al. of complete separation of a vertebral body caused by an untreated Schmorl’s node accompanying severe osteoporosis.
+There is a case reported by Seon Joo Park, Ph.D, et al. of complete separation of a vertebral body caused by an untreated Schmorl’s node accompanying severe osteoporosis.
 Active herniation can increase the risk of vertebral fractures by about 10 percent.
-Vertebroplasty may be an effective remedy, especially when found with osteoporosis.
+Orthopedics doctors may recommend vertebroplasty as an effective remedy, especially when fractures are combined with osteoporosis.